 High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

-Quick answer: This high-protein chicken rice bowl is made with juicy chicken thighs, jasmine rice, roasted broccoli, and a simple teriyaki-style sauce.
-Each bowl has about 45g of protein, takes around 25 to 30 minutes to make, and stores well in the fridge for 4 to 5 days.
+Quick answer: This high-protein chicken rice bowl is made with 680g / 1.5 lbs boneless skinless chicken thighs, jasmine rice, roasted broccoli, and a teriyaki-style sauce with exact measurements.
+Each bowl has 45g of protein (chicken thighs: 38g, broccoli: 3g, rice: 4g), takes 25 to 30 minutes to make, and stores well in the fridge for 4 days.
+Cost per serving: $4.20.

 This high-protein chicken rice bowl is the kind of meal prep recipe that works week after week.